Photo by franckreporter via iStock

 I have tons of canvases in my home, the vast majority of which are from CanvasHQ.

-The attention to detail is just amazing, and the materials they use are top-of-the-line.
+Part of the reason for this is the materials CanvasHQ uses.
 We’re talking archival-grade canvas, commercial-grade inks that are water and UV resistant, and kiln-dried pine frames to keep everything straight and true.

 These guys are committed to getting it right, so if something doesn’t go as planned, you won’t be hung out to dry.